 Each gasoline engine is equipped with a spin on, water separator type fuel filter located on the engine.
 The filter should be checked frequently and changed at least annually to assure an adequate supply of clean, dry fuel to the engine.

 It is recommended that the filters are inspected after the first 25 hours of use and then serviced as needed.
-Always close the fuel valves and follow the engine or filter manufacturer's instructions when servicing or replacing the fuel filters.
+Always follow the engine or filter manufacturer's instructions when servicing or replacing the fuel filters.